fluxrider/playlist_shuffle/README.md

 ## Music

-The context example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
+The application example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
 This paper disregard that an easy way out of the problem is to add more songs, such that the shuffled sequence never needs to loop in one listening session.

 The playlist example is easy to picture and straightforward to test in the wild, but it is not the actual problem I'm trying to solve.
 The problem is how to repeatedly shuffle a cyclic list and avoid *too close* and *too far* duplicates.
 Solutions involving spreading music genre uniformly [4] have nothing to do with this problem.
 Using played count history is also not relevant.